iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > It keeps running in the background and running the battery life down on my phone Not cool at all , I realize Covid-19 is serious and it's good to know if someone is exposed but why run the app all the time in the background it serves no purpose other than killing the battery life of my phone .<br> :date: __2020-12-03 14:50:38__

 > App was automatically installed on my device one day...
 Not cool.<br> :date: __2020-12-03 01:53:54__

-> I live in assisted living.
-I was a medical social worker& follow protocal in retirement.<br> :date: __2020-12-01 11:44:57__

-> No good you click on your county and shows rate but the rate is not true the news you watch reports other numbers what is the true numbers nobody knows hope by next year after vaccines come out we be back by summer or winter<br> :date: __2020-11-29 20:03:10__

-> 1.No one anywhere around me has this app installed rendering it useless in an orange zone.
-2. Seasonal sinus drip reporting and the app says you have covid 19.
-RUBISH<br> :date: __2020-11-27 18:33:45__

-> I'm abit confused!!
-2 Totally different Reviews!!
-1 gets 1 Star, The 2nd gets 5 Stars!!<br> :date: __2020-11-27 13:16:17__

-> I like the idea but I says some people test positive for the virus but that got tested and did not test positive see if maby this is a glich I would be nice to be fixed cus I love this thix for making it possible for us all<br> :date: __2020-11-27 04:09:44__